Nenkai/ForzaTools/README.md

 ## License

-MIT License.
+Code is under MIT License.
 If you're using this in any shape, credits are appreciated